Zforw/Pan/README.md

 ## Description
 This repository contains some codes in learing python programming.
 ### Author: Zforw Walker
-  `using Microsoft Visual Studio 2019,Anaconda 3,Spyder 3 on Python 3.7 , Windows 10`
+  `using Anaconda 3,Jupter Notebook on Python 3 , MacOS Catalina 10.15`
-  Created on Aug 31,2019
+  reCreated on July 23,2020